rand00/mtag/README.md

 an `_mtags` directory, which contains all the tags for files within that directory (as relative symlinks).
-You have the responsibility to create the `_mtags` directory yourself, as you are the one who knows what part of the filesystem will be kept static.
+You have the responsibility to create the `_mtags` directory yourself, as you are the one who knows what part of the filesystem will be kept immutable.

 All `mtag` commands optionally supports being given `--root=<root-dir>` explicitly as the first argument, which overrides the recursive search for